Via Rasella attack: The attack

 The other members of the group were absent for various reasons: Lucia Ottobrini was ill, and Maria Teresa Regard was opposed to the choice of the place of the attack.

 The attack saw the annihilation of the 11th company and caused the death of 33 men on 23 March 1944 and about 110 wounded (60 Germans, c.
 50 civilians) as well as five civilians (including the 13-year-old Piero Zucceretti), while the partisans did not have any losses.
-A 34th German died on 24 March 1944, eight more succumbed to their wounds in the next two weeks.
+A 34th German died on 24 March 1944, and eight more succumbed to their wounds in the next two weeks.

 German retaliation

 Ardeatine Caves

 In retaliation, the German troops killed 335 persons, prisoners and passerby rounded up, and almost all of them civilians, in the Ardeatine massacre, organized and conducted by SS Obersturmbannführer (Lieutenant colonel) Herbert Kappler, head of Sicherheitspolizei ("Security Police") and Sicherheitsdienst ("Security Service") in Rome.